RSE-Sheffield/sssurvey/report.md

 ## Recommendations

 - Investigate why 69% of respondants feel they have not had sufficient training.
-- Provide training / support to increase researcher confidence with Version control, continuous integration and unit testing.
+- Provide training / support to increase researcher confidence with version control, continuous integration and unit testing.

 ## Introduction